fraygit/JobApplicationTracker/README.md

 ## Project Structure

-The solution is divided into two main layers:
+The solution is divided into three main layers:

 1. **API Layer**
    - Handles HTTP requests and responses.